abiosoft/colima/README.md

 <summary>Can it run alongside Docker for Mac?</summary>
 <p>

 No. Colima assumes to be the default Docker context and will conflict with Docker for Mac.
-You should either, not both.
+You should run either, not both.

 </p>
 </details>